tomkooij/e07-900m10s-breakout/README.md

 Connected to waveshare ESP32 s3 mini (ramses_esp clone)
 ![ramses_esp with esp32s3](breakout_esp32s3mini.png)

+ - The header is a standard .1" (2.54mm) PCB header.
+ - C1 and C2 are 1206 SMD size
+ - C1 = 100nF
+ - C2 = 4.7uF
+ - These caps are probably not needed.
+C1 is used to smooth Vcc and C2 as a buffer for large currents while sending.

 This is my first KiCad/PCB.
 I'm happy it works!

 This repo contains the KiCad 8 files as well as the gerbers to produce the PCB.